mikeotoole/homebridge-weather-station-extended/README.md

 You can also use a station from the **[Personal Weather Station Network](https://www.wunderground.com/weatherstation/overview.asp)** to receive weather information.
 Just enter pws:YOURID in the location parameter.

+The parameter **serialNumber** allows you to set a custom serial number for the accessory.
+The default value is the value given for **location**.

 ```json
 "platforms": [
 	{